 - Bloom continued his football career playing professionally in the NFL as a wide receiver and return specialist for the Philadelphia Eagles and the Pittsburgh Steelers.

 - After his NFL career, Bloom launched and created a philanthropic foundation to help low income seniors experience their lifelong wishes.

 Jill Savage is a reporter and host for Pac-12 Networks.
-Jill joined the network in 2013 as a sideline reporter and now also conducts feature interviews for the network’s online platform.
+Jill has been with Pac-12 since 2013 as a sideline reporter and now also conducts feature interviews for the Network’s online platform.

 - In addition to her Pac-12 commitments, Jill is a fill-in host for Bleacher Report Radio and College Sports Nation on SiriusXM.

 - In 2014 and 2015, Jill covered the Super Bowl for USA Today.

 - Also in 2014, she covered the Junior Hockey Championships in Malmo, Sweden for NHL Network, and did so again in 2016 in Helsinki, Finland.